sergiobarriel/azure-storage-15-nov/README.md

 _Note that `-r` paramenter is de robot identifier defined on Skynet.WebAPI project_

 ## SkynetPI.Target
-[SkynetPI.Target](https://github.com/sergiobarriel/azure-storage-15-nov/tree/master/src/SkynetPI/SkynetPI.Target) solution contains contains the code that must be deploy on Raspberry PI 3 and it using **Azure Storage SDK** to read last messages.
+:email: [SkynetPI.Target](https://github.com/sergiobarriel/azure-storage-15-nov/tree/master/src/SkynetPI/SkynetPI.Target) solution contains contains the code that must be deploy on Raspberry PI 3 and it using **Azure Storage SDK** to read last messages.

 ### Step 1: Publish application